openvpi/DiffSinger/docs/ConfigurationSchemas.md

 Data will be augmented by fixed pitch shifting, shifted data will NOT be seen as the original speaker.

-When scale is set to s, extra s times of orignal dataset total length will be added to the total dataset after augmentation.
+When scale is set to s, extra s times of original dataset total length will be added to the total dataset after augmentation.

 #### used by